AydenCadillac/ExodusToTheHeavens/README.md

 The wiki is ready, and explains pretty much everything !
 Keep in mind, though, that some of the info simply belongs to the mods, so feel free to visit their wikis (or read their in-game books) for in-depth info :D

-(Take the .zip file to Curseforge, in case you don't know)
+(Take the .zip file to Curseforge, in case you don't know) ((also I gave up on the project so don't bother with reporting issues or whatever))